31 Must-Have Mock Cherry Trees You’ll Love

 Types of Ornamental Cherry Tree

 Planning on planting an ornamental cherry tree in your backyard or your front lawn?
-We have just the list to give you heads up on some of the prettiest ornamental cherry trees you can find!
+I have just the list to give you a heads-up on some of the prettiest ornamental cherry trees you can find!

 Of course, the list could include more varieties but this’ll give you a good idea to go on.